ZUM TOKEN Price Reaches $0.0000 (ZUM)

-ZUM TOKEN (CURRENCY:ZUM) traded 4.7% higher against the dollar during the 1 day period ending at 14:00 PM E.T. on January 23rd.
-One ZUM TOKEN coin can currently be bought for $0.0000 or 0.00000000 BTC on major exchanges.
-During the last week, ZUM TOKEN has traded 27% lower against the dollar.
-ZUM TOKEN has a total market cap of $428,527.49 and $65.00 worth of ZUM TOKEN was traded on exchanges in the last day.
+ZUM TOKEN (CURRENCY:ZUM) traded 4.1% higher against the dollar during the one day period ending at 17:00 PM E.T. on January 26th.
+Over the last week, ZUM TOKEN has traded down 15.7% against the dollar.
+One ZUM TOKEN coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+ZUM TOKEN has a total market cap of $460,708.59 and $633.00 worth of ZUM TOKEN was traded on exchanges in the last 24 hours.

 - Infinitus Token (INF) traded flat against the dollar and now trades at $0.15 or 0.00000374 BTC.